My Role

 COMPETITIVE ANALYSIS

-In the absence of in-person performances, only a handful of livestream platforms created an audience representation and we prioritized researching those.
-We also researched popular streaming websites that already exist, including Twitch, YouTube, and Vimeo.
+In place of in-person performances, only a handful of platforms created audience representation which we prioritized.
+We also researched popular streaming sites including Twitch, YouTube, and Vimeo.

 Some key features identified from this analysis included: